-For a side by side, high level comparison of 2 providers, go to the main comparison page.
+For a side by side, high level comparison of 2 providers, go to the Provider comparison page.

 If you're curious about the CPU models that providers run inside in their host systems, then take a look at the List of CPUs used by each provider.

 But what kind of performance can you get out of a specific CPU model?
 The CPU model list by Sysbench performance has the answer, it shows the performance level that be reached for each CPU model.

 If only this could all be laid out in a simple chart!
 No problem, you can correlate VPS plans, performance, stability metrics in the Metrics Correlation Chart.

 Every few days, VPSBenchmarks purchases a new VPS and runs a live high traffic website on it.
 We collect web server response time, remote response times and system metrics while it runs.
 This is followed by network bandwidth tests at maximum speed.
 Then we run a full suite of Sysbench tests to measure CPU, disk and memory performance.
 And as if this was not enough, to make sure the provider is not going to steal your resources when you most need them, we run a 24 hour sustained CPU endurance test.